sdiehl/wiwinwlh/tutorial.md

 How to Read
 -----------

-This is a guide for non-Haskell software engineers who have an interest in Haskell.
+This is a guide for working software engineers who have an interest in Haskell but don't know Haskell yet.
 I presume you know some basics about how your operating system works, the shell, and the some fundamentals of other imperative programming languages.
 If you are a Python or Java software engineer with no experience with Haskell this is the executive summary of Haskell theory and practice for you.
 We'll delve into a little theory as needed to explain concepts but no more than necessary.
-All knowledge is derived from experience and only implementing Haskell logic for yourself will grant insight.
+All knowledge is derived from experience and only implementing code for yourself will grant insight.

 There is no particular order to this guide, other than the first chapter which describes how to get set up with Haskell and use the foundational compiler and